 Video of the Day

-The study also revealed that not getting enough protein was also associated with poorer diet quality.
-What's more, the research showed an increasing trend of poor protein consumption as we age: It observed that 46 percent of older adults do not meet their protein requirements.
+Not getting enough protein was also associated with poorer diet quality.
+What's more, there's an increasing trend of poor protein intake as we age: 46 percent of older adults do not meet their protein requirements in the study

 Now that you know just how important the vital macro is, make sure to avoid these common protein blunders that can undo your health wins.